afreeorange/stylish-text-generator/README.md

-# Fancy Text Generator
+# Stylish Text Generator

-Use the generated text for shit like Instagram and mocking relatives on WhatsApp.
-Here because (a) I'm lazy to Google existing ones and (b) I cannot stand the modern web 'app'.
+Use the generated text for shit like Instagram where you're not allowed to use mockup.
+Here because (a) I'm lazy to Google existing ones and (b) I cannot stand the modern web app.

 Will do letters and numbers: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890`